hjr3/hjr3.github.io/_posts/2015-07-12-my-basic-understanding-of-mio-and-async-io.md

 #### Trying Again

-Now that we are familiar with what events we can be notified of and what our polling options are, we need to revisit the notion of trying our read or write again when the kernel _would block_ us.
+Now that we are familiar with what events we can be notified of and what our polling options are, we need to revisit the notion of trying our read or write again when the kernel not ready for us.
 Using edge-triggering, a read or write event means our connection will be deregistered from the event loop.
 To try again, we need to first save our work and then reregister our connection with the event loop, using our token, so we can be notified after the kernel is done flushing.

 ## Next Steps